This year, it seems that I am indeed living my best life as a road trip journalist.

-Once I started driving on my own, I started discovering.
+Once I started driving on my own, I truly began to fulfill my wanderlust.
 San Diego was a treat – either by flight or the drive down on Interstate 5.
-You don't realize that it takes about three hours to get between Reseda and the San Diego Convention Center, but it was a stunted reality that prepared me for some of the driving I would do in the years ahead.
+You don’t realize that it takes about three hours to get between Reseda and the San Diego Convention Center, but it was a stunted reality that prepared me for some of the driving I would do in the years ahead.

 One San Diego drive lead to a series of drives in 1987 between Reseda and the Bay Area.
-One was to collect my father's things from his Marin County home and to stay at what would become my home from June of that year for the next few years.
+My first drive was to collect my father’s things from his Marin County home.
+I stayed at what would become my home from June of that year for the next few years.
 It was also the first time I drove on Interstate 5 over the Grapevine and onward on the western edge of the San Joaquin Valley, over the Altamont Pass and across San Pablo Bay into San Rafael.

 I accomplished this first epic drive in a rented 1987 Ford Taurus GL.
-Little did I know how much that car would shape a future career of mine.
+Little did I know how much that car would shape this career of mine.
 The six-hour drive would become a routine in my Bay Area years.

 There were times when I should have taken Interstate 5 instead of US-101.
 My relocation in a just-bought 1987 Nissan pickup truck was probably done because I did not equip it with air conditioning and my cargo in the box was not securely held down – at least the tarp flew off somewhere between King City and Salinas.